 What Is the Secure SDLC?

 It is a framework that reduces the entire set of procedures for detecting and correcting risks and errors.
-The US National Institute of Standards and Technology (NIST) has calculated that Secure SDLC can reduce the cost of fixing vulnerabilities at the design stage by 15 times.
+The US National Institute of Standards and Technology (NIST) has calculated that software security lifecycle can reduce the cost of fixing vulnerabilities at the design stage by 15 times.

 At the same time, it should be understood that Secure Software Development LifeCycle is a classic textbook risk-based approach.
 Its implementation doesn’t eliminate vulnerabilities completely; it only reduces them to the minimum acceptable level.